gelftheshot/sorting_algorithms/README.md

 The `merge_sort` function is the main function that calls the `real_merge` function, which performs the actual sorting.
 The `real_merge` function recursively divides the array into two halves until it can no more be divided, then merges the smaller units back into larger units while performing the sorting.

-GitHub Copilot: # Heap Sort Algorithm
+Heap Sort Algorithm

+104-heap_sort.c
-This repository includes a C implementation of the Heap Sort algorithm.
+this file includes a C implementation of the Heap Sort algorithm.

 ## Code Overview